 Construction of new structures -

-In order to capture rain as and where it falls, ACF works hand in hand with the local community and other stakeholders to invest in, and create new structures, such as check dams, ponds, dyes and khadins.
-ACF Follows an integrated river basin/watershed management approach to harvest water and enhance ground water recharge.
+In order to harvest rainwater as and where it falls, ACF works hand in hand with the local community and other stakeholders to invest in, and create new structures, such as check dams, ponds, dykes and khadins.
+ACF follows an integrated river basin/watershed management approach to harvest rainwater and enhance ground water recharge.
+In 2018, we will treat watershed area of 1500 hectares and create an additional water storage capacity of 2.8 MCM through construction of new structures.

 Renovation & revival of existing structures -